 What Is Traditional Medicine?

 While the term “traditional medicine” might remind you of the term “conventional medicine,” they’re actually on somewhat opposite ends of the spectrum when it comes to approaches to health.
 Basically, traditional medicine refers to healing practices that come out of the traditions of indigenous peoples in various cultures.
-The World Health Organization defines traditional medicine as “the sum total of the knowledge, skill, and practices based on the theories, beliefs, and experiences indigenous to different cultures, whether explicable or not, used in the maintenance of health as well as in the prevention, diagnosis, improvement or treatment of physical and mental illness.”
+The World Health Organization defines traditional medicine as “the sum total of the knowledge, skill, and practices based on the theories, beliefs, and experiences indigenous to different cultures, whether applicable or not, used in the maintenance of health as well as in the prevention, diagnosis, improvement or treatment of physical and mental illness.”

 It’s understandable to get traditional medicine mixed up with our next term, traditional Chinese medicine, but each carries its own distinct definition.
 While traditional medicine encompasses any number of practices from any number of different indigenous cultures (like Ayurveda, traditional African medicine, ancient Iranian medicine, and more), traditional Chinese medicine carries a more specific definition.
 Speaking of that definition…